-- o Protection: Are there specific modalities which could mitigate or exacerbate protection concerns at both the intra-household and community levels?
-Have potential impacts been assessed from an inclusive perspective (age, diversity, gender, disability)? - o Gender: Are there concerns regarding impact on gender dynamics or resource allocation? - o Vulnerable Populations: Are specific concerns of vulnerable populations addressed through the modality?
-Has adequate consideration been given to the inclusion of all potentially food insecure population groups? - o Conflict Sensitivity: How might resource transfers mitigate or exacerbate conflict dynamics at community or household levels? - o Sectoral Objectives: Is the modality an effective means to achieving sector-specific objectives?
-What are the consumption habits, cultural behaviors, or other dynamics which should be considered? - Essential Complementary Activities: If funding for essential complementary activities is requested, explain how these activities directly or indirectly contribute to the achievement of the food and nutrition objective(s), as well as how they will strengthen the overall impact of the food assistance transfer modality/ies proposed. - FFP's emergency mandate necessitates the prioritization of life-saving food security interventions, and there are often trade-offs between essential complementary activities and the number of people it is possible to assist.
+- o Strategic Approach: Are there specific dimensions of food or nutrition security for the affected population that the activity is trying to address and can be met more effectively by some modalities than others?
+In what way has the activity been intentionally designed to include population groups particularly vulnerable to food insecurity? - o Strategic Approach: Is the proposed activity part of a broader response package or multiagency strategy? - o Preference: Has the modality considered participant preferences?
+Were the preferences of different groups within the population considered? - Protection: Are there specific modalities which could mitigate or exacerbate protection concerns at both the intra-household and community levels?
+Have potential impacts been assessed from an inclusive perspective (age, diversity, gender, disability)? - o Gender: What are the concerns regarding impact on gender dynamics and resource allocation? - o Vulnerable Populations: What are the specific concerns of vulnerable populations addressed through the modality?
+To what extent have all potentially food insecure population groups been included in the modality? - o Conflict Sensitivity: How might resource transfers mitigate or exacerbate conflict dynamics at community or household levels? - o Sectoral Objectives: Is the modality an effective means to achieving sector-specific objectives?
+What are the consumption habits, cultural behaviors, or other dynamics which should be considered?

+- o Essential Complementary Activities: If funding for Essential Complementary Activities is requested, explain how these activities directly or indirectly contribute to the achievement of the food and nutrition objective(s), as well as how they will strengthen the overall impact of the food assistance transfer modality/ies proposed. - o FFP's emergency mandate necessitates the prioritization of life-saving food security interventions, and there are often trade-offs between essential complementary activities and the number of people it is possible to assist.
 Essential complementary activities should be described and justified with this in mind.
 Please also indicate whether your organization has approached USAID's Office of U.S. Foreign Disaster Assistance for funding of these or similar activities.